PGT-Lab/PGT_Genotyping/README.md

 plink --ped "$output".ped --map "$output".map --make-bed --out "$output"
 ```

-Although the TOPMed imputation server accepts data in Hg19, this conversion step is crucial for Imputation QC, as the reference panel used in these steps is based on Hg38.

 ---

 # 7. Imputation QC:

 Prior to imputation, we applied scripts and steps from [TOPMed's Imputation Server](https://topmedimpute.readthedocs.io/en/latest/prepare-your-data/) to prepare the merged data for imputation.
-This included checking the data for compatibility with the HRC reference panel, filtering variants, and ensuring that the data was in the correct format for imputation.
+This included checking the data for compatibility with the TOPMed reference panel, filtering variants, and ensuring that the data was in the correct format for imputation.

 <!---
 Put parameters of imputation here